Am I ready & without rubbing my clitoris, will it even feel good if I am?

 In terms of what you're asking about clitoral stimulation and vaginal intercourse, all of us are capable of feeling a myriad of kinds of pleasure.
 If I really enjoy tomatoes, and eat nothing but tomatoes for a while, that won't change me in some way where I no longer can enjoy carrots.
 Same things goes for pleasure and your body.
 The fact that I really enjoy oral sex doesn't mean I don't also still really enjoy a good makeout session, and the fact that someone really enjoys manual sex doesn't mean they can't also enjoy oral sex just as much.

-Certainly, it's important to understand that vaginal intercourse all by itself isn't super-duper amazing for a majority of women, period.
+Certainly, it's important to understand that vaginal intercourse all by itself isn't super-duper amazing for a majority of people with vaginas, period.
 But that isn't because those women got so into their clitorses that they can't feel pleasure from anything else.
-Rather, that's because unlike the clitoris -- which has more sensory nerve endings in the whole of it than any other part of the male or female genitals -- the vaginal canal doesn't compare.
+Rather, that's because unlike the clitoris -- which has more sensory nerve endings in the whole of it than any other part of the genitals -- the vaginal canal doesn't compare.
 Not only is it far less sensitive (and after the first couple inches, it's practically not sensitive at all, which is why you can wear a tampon for hours and forget it's even in there), it's also just a different kind of sensation: it's much more general than specific and intense, the way clitoral sensation is.

-So, for most women, while vaginal intercourse can be enjoyable in it's own way, physically and emotionally, for it to play a part in orgasm and to be super-sensory, you've got to combine that with at least some clitoral stimulus.
+So, for most people with vaginas, while vaginal intercourse can be enjoyable in it's own way, physically and emotionally, for it to play a part in orgasm and to be super-sensory, you've got to combine that with at least some clitoral stimulus.
 And that's easy-as-pie to do: some sexual positions for intercourse will provide that all by themselves, and/or you and your partner can add clitoral stimulation with your hands before, during, and/or after intercourse, too.
-Same goes with when your boyfriend is inserting his fingers into your vagina: if that's all that's going on, that just may not be the ticket for you, as it isn't for a lot of women.
+Same goes with when your boyfriend is inserting his fingers into your vagina: if that's all that's going on, that just may not be the ticket for you, as it isn't for a lot of people.
 Again, adding extra stimulation to the part of your genitals that's WAY more sensitive is the key.

 Lastly, by all means, sometimes people do just get accustomed to one kind of stimulus, so it can happen that that one way is the quickest or easiest route to cloud nine for them.
 But that doesn't mean other things don't or can't also feel good, nor that you can't keep mixing it up so that any number of things feel good and are satisfying for you.